LukeAWeaver/Multi-threading-Train-Simulation/README.md

 Train conductors and train enthusiast.

 # Where can I get it?
-Right here! (may need to see I/O examples)
+Right here! (may need to zoom in to see I/O examples)

 ![Infographic](https://github.com/LukeAWeaver/Multi-threading-Train-Simulation/blob/master/output.png)